MickaelGuilbeaud/Watched/README.md

 #### Dark theme

 Even if the dark theme concept is relatively new users expect all apps to have one.
 Luckily inheriting from a *Theme.MaterialComponents.DayNight* theme is a great starting point and is doing a lot of work for us.

+### Project set up

+#### Gradle

+Project and dependencies versions are factorized in a *Dependencies* file inside the *buildSrc* folder, as recommended in the [Gradle documentation](https://docs.gradle.org/current/userguide/organizing_gradle_projects.html#sec:build_sources).
+It includes Android compile/min/target sdk versions, Java version and dependencies.
+The main benefit of this approach is to centralize versions in a single place, avoiding having to edit every module *build.gradle* file each time a new version is available, and ensuring that all modules use the same versions.

 ### Small optimizations